LiangZhao13/Holtrop-MetaDelta-Model/README.md

 | 2 | 2023-09-04 | 51.49 | 162.1935 | 159.805263 |
 | 2 | 2023-10-13 | 53.24 | 167.7060 | 164.445844 |

-## Contact

-If you have any questions, suggestions, or would like to discuss potential collaboration, please feel free to contact:

-**Dr. Liang Zhao**
-📧 Email: liamzhao13@zju.edu.cn

 ## License